MShamsherAlam/Hand-Gesture-Recognition-using-CNN/README.md

 4. Then used the model which was trained using Keras on a video stream.
 5. As of today, I have stored the 44 gestures for which are 26 alphabets and 10 numbers of American Sign language and some other gestures.
 And trained the model on these images.

-There are a lot of details that I left.
-But these are the basic and main steps.

 ## Requirements
 0. Python 3.x